koodilehto/kryptoradio/README.md

 ## Compiling

-TODO will we written after heavy reorganization
+To compile Haskell components, install the environment first:

+    sudo apt-get install cabal-install
+	cabal update

+**TODO** Install all packages available from Debian so it makes the installation more robust.

+Then installing Kryptoradio:

+    cabal install

+For information about the Bitcoin part, see subdirectory `bitcoin/`.

 ## Running

-TODO will we written after heavy reorganization
+TODO will we written after heavy reorganization is complete.

 ## License